Water Resources Development Act

 Water resources development legislation is an opportunity for Congress to strengthen communities using nature-based solutions proven to lessen flood impacts, improve natural areas and support the economy.

-Congress needs to complete work on water resources legislation to modernize water resources management at the U.S. Army Corps of Engineers (the Corps).
+Congress develops water resources legislation to modernize water resources management at the U.S. Army Corps of Engineers (the Corps).
 Through nature-based approaches and cost-effective strategies, the Corps can deliver projects that protect America’s natural resources, support economic and recreational opportunities and enhance community resilience.

-The Nature Conservancy, which has partnered extensively with the Corps to advance policies and projects that can effectively and efficiently deliver environmental benefits while meeting the needs of people, urges Congress to finalize important water resources legislation and sign it into law this year.
+The Nature Conservancy has partnered extensively with the Corps to advance policies and projects that can effectively and efficiently deliver environmental benefits while meeting the needs of people.

 Nature-Based Solutions at the Corps